 Each Clinical Scholar will complete a field placement in a mental or behavioral health agency in Detroit or a surrounding community that serves racial and ethnic minority children, adolescents and/or transitional age youth living with health and behavioral health problems.

 - Be a U.S. citizen or permanent resident of the U.S

 - Enroll as a full-time MSW student in the 16-month curriculum

 - Select the interpersonal practice method concentration

-- Choose the mental health practice area with a focus on clinical social work practice with ethnic and racial minority children and adolescents
+- Focus on clinical social work practice with ethnic and racial minority children, adolescents and/or transitional age youth

 - Work with racial and ethnic minority children, adolescents, and/or transitional age youth in integrated behavioral health and primary settings, health or mental or behavioral health settings upon completion of the program

 - Application deadlines: December 1, 2017 (early application), February 1, 2018 (priority), March 1, 2018.
 Selection of applicants will be made from all dates with priority given to those applicants that meet the December and February deadlines.

 - Deferred admits planning to enroll in fall 2018 must submit their special program application by November 2, 2017.